nbarrientos/cryptowat_exporter/README.md

       - targets: ['localhost:9150']
 ```

 You can poll as often as you want but, by default, the exporter only refreshes the cached values every minute.
-This can be changed using `--cryptowat.cachesecs` but bear in mind that Cryptowat.ch's API does rate limiting.
+This can be changed using `-cryptowat.cachesecs` but bear in mind that Cryptowat.ch's API does rate limiting.